strauss/hornet-queen/README.md

 The `HashTableBasedSet` provides the functions `manualRehash()` and `shrinkToLoadFactor()`.
 The function `manualRehash()` effectively frees all the deleted cells without changing the size of the underlying structure.
 It is useful if you plan on adding more elements to the set.
-The function `shrinkToLoadFactor()` does the same but also shrinks the structure to match the load factor.
+The function `shrinkToLoadFactor()` does the same, but also shrinks the structure to match the load factor.
 This is useful if you know that you are done with creating the set and don't expect more elements to be added.

 Trove4J has an automatic shrinking mechanism if the hash table is below a certain load factor.
 I decided that I don't want to adapt this aspect.
-I wanted to give the user of the library the freedom (but also the responsibility) to decide when to shrink/rehash the hash table.
+I wanted to give the users of Hornet Queen the freedom (but also the responsibility) to decide when to shrink/rehash the hash table.

 ### Map implementation(s)